🤖 AI-Assisted Product Development, in Practice

 Understanding regulatory requirements clarified: - What elements are universally required - The natural initial market (individuals and small businesses) - Clear MVP boundaries that prevent scope creep

-This regulatory grounding became a forcing function for product discipline.
+This grounding became a forcing function for product discipline.
 Rather than building everything that could be useful, I built only what the market demonstrably requires.

 AI as a Learning Accelerator